Published 15 August 2022

 For a second example whose relevance is more obvious, the original Princess Maker is an influential 1991 child-raising simulation from Gainax.
 Despite the innovation the simulation achieves, Princess Maker and at least some of its sequels pander to the pedophiliac subculture in anime and manga.

-There are other, more highly sexualized depictions of the daughter in the original Princess Maker than the example one above, including nude, both younger and older.
-Displaying more indisputably sexualized material of the naked minor character here would be unnecessary to make this point.
-In another use, the above picture might not be considered sexualized.
-Given the surrounding context of more overt sexualization and of the PC-98 video game culture, however, it becomes something like a glamour image of the player’s underaged daughter.
+There are more highly sexualized depictions of the daughter in the original Princess Maker than the example one above, including nude, both younger and older.
+Displaying more graphic sexualized images of the cartoon minor here would be unnecessary to make this point.
+In another use, the above picture might reasonably not be considered sexualized.
+Given the surrounding context of the other, more overtly erotic images in the video game and of the overall PC-98 video game culture, however, it becomes something like a glamour image of the player’s underaged daughter.

 In the realm of anime- and manga-adjacent media, even outside of fetish pornography, YU-NO is not alone in sexualizing children or constructing longform scenarios about parents marrying their children (e.g. Usagi Drop) or other forms of incestuous romance (e.g. Vampire Knight).
 Nor, to defuse potential orientalist condescension, are the issues with YU-NO in any way exclusive to Japanese media.
 Yu-no herself reflects a broader, international phenomenon of sci-fi and fantasy characters with child’s minds in sexualized adult bodies, what Jonathan McIntosh calls “born sexy yesterday.”
 If Yu-no stands out for anything, it is that she is such a naïve exaggeration of the character type that the underlying pedophilia is on the surface.